samlehman617/Fildem/README.md

 # GlobalFileMenu GNOME Shell Extension

 ### About:
+GNOME Shell Extension to add a MacOS-like menu to the top panel in GNOME Shell.
 This project is a fork of [gonzaarcr/Fildem](https://github.com/gonzaarcr/Fildem) which is a fork of gnomehud with the addition of a global menu bar.
 This is a prototype, and GTK-4 plans to remove exporting of appmenu module, so compatibility with GTK-4 will likely never work barring upstream changes.

 ![File-Menu](https://user-images.githubusercontent.com/19943481/95288612-1d272a80-083f-11eb-9400-be88f61e054d.png)